 - There must be a representation, omission, or practice that is likely to mislead a consumer

 - The act or practice must be considered from the perspective of a consumer who is acting reasonably

 - The representation, omission, or practice must be material (in other words, the claim, even if not true, must be judged to have had some influence over a consumer’s decision)

-A FTC intervention in alleged deception starts with a claim of deception practices to the FTC.
+An FTC intervention in alleged deception starts with a claim of deceptive practices to the FTC.
 Then the FTC begins to investigate with a request for substantiation from the advertiser.
 If the FTC finds the practice to be unsubstantiated and therefore deceptive, a complaint is issued.
-The advertiser is asked to sign a consent decree where they stop the practice that is under investigation, but admit no guilt.
+The advertiser is asked to sign a consent decree where they stop the practice that is under investigation but admits no guilt.
 If the advertiser refuses to sign a consent decree, the FTC issues a cease-and-desist order.
 This order can carry a $10,000-per-day fine.